esnet/iperf/README.md

 https://fasterdata.es.net/performance-testing/network-troubleshooting-tools/iperf/

 Using the default options, iperf is meant to show typical well designed application performance.
-'Typical well designed application' means avoiding artificial enhancements that work only for testing (such as splice()'ing the data to /dev/null).  iperf does also have flags for 'extreme best case' optimizations but they must be explicitly activated.
+"Typical well designed application" means avoiding artificial enhancements that work only for testing (such as splice()'ing the data to /dev/null).  iperf does also have flags for "extreme best case" optimizations, but they must be explicitly activated.

 These flags include: